-We are excited to unveil a multi-million-pound development that will transform the Montpelier site where the Senior school and Sixth Form are located.
+This Summer we will unveil the multi-million-pound development that is transforming the Montpelier site where the Senior school and Sixth Form are located.
 This ambitious community building project will welcome the public for the first time into the former home of Regency city landowner Thomas Kemp.
-Under bold plans by Head Rosie McColl, the ornate landmark will be reworked to become a community hub including a learning space for pupils, a flexible working space for local entrepreneurs to use and pop-up a wellbeing café.
-The aim is also to transform the landscaping at the front of the Temple and the school’s green spaces.
+Under bold plans by Head Rosie McColl, the ornate landmark has been reworked to become a community hub including a learning space for pupils, and a flexible working space for local entrepreneurs to use and pop-up a wellbeing café.
+The landscaping at the front of the Temple and the school’s green spaces have also been transformed.

 The ground floor of the Temple will be used as a collaborative space for all, and the basement will have state-of-the-art music facilities for the school’s musicians to learn and practise in.

-The top floor of the Temple will be redesigned as a hub for the school’s Sixth Form.
+The top floor of the Temple has been redesigned as a hub for Sixth Form.
 Sixth Form students were able to pitch their ideas to the architects and influence the design.
-There will be three zones: a workspace with writable walls in booths, a collaborative space to chill out and a kitchen space.
+There are three zones: a workspace with writable walls in booths, a collaborative space to chill out and a kitchen space.

-There will be a transformation of the green space surrounding the newly developed temple and vicarage.
-Over 30 hand-selected ferns, florals, and foliage will reinvigorate our outdoor spaces, improving both our students and staff’s wellbeing through new sensory gardens and outdoor communal spaces, as well as supporting the local biodiversity.
+The green space surrounding the newly developed Temple and Vicarage has been transformed.
+Over 30 hand-selected ferns, florals, and foliage will reinvigorate our outdoor spaces, improving student and staff well-being through new sensory gardens and outdoor communal spaces, as well as supporting the local biodiversity.